Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 But what to do when inevitably you sometimes get that pounding pain in your head?

-In this article, I will share my best tips for avoiding headaches and migraines in the first place.
+In this guide, I will share my best tips for avoiding headaches and migraines in the first place.
 I will also introduce the best herbal teas and other natural ways of treating them.

 Headache is among the most common types of pain and is generally caused by inflammation of the nerve and restricted blood vessels or muscles around the head or neck.
 It is so widespread that up to 75% of adults worldwide have suffered a headache in the past year.